-I am a fully credentialed teacher with 28 years of experience in teaching reading.
+I am a fully credentialed teacher with over 30 years of experience in teaching reading.

 I also have extensive training in reading intervention.

 With the assessments I give, I am able to find out what areas your child struggles with and become laser focused on their needs and strengths to help them improve much faster than they can with other options.